 For a Common European Space Policy

 Resolution submitted by JEF Political Commission 3: External Affairs and Global Governance.
+Adopted by the Federal Committee in Luxembourg on 10 April 2022.
+Amended and re-adopted by the Federal Committee in Budapest on 10 November 2024.

 While the EU is at the forefront of many space activities such as Earth observation, navigation and space science, it is notably behind in the increasingly strategic areas of space exploration.
 Therefore, JEF Europe calls for a common agenda to equip the EU and its Member States with the resources and capabilities for the acquisition of an autonomous manned space access capability.